rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 What is this?
 *************

 This document is intended to provide an overview of how one can use the RDKit functionality from Python.
 It's not comprehensive and it's not a manual.

-If you find mistakes, or have suggestions for improvements, please either fix them yourselves in the source document (the .odt file) or send them to the mailing list: rdkit-devel@lists.sourceforge.net
+If you find mistakes, or have suggestions for improvements, please either fix them yourselves in the source document (the .rst file) or send them to the mailing list: rdkit-devel@lists.sourceforge.net

 Reading and Writing Molecules